Okay first, crispy edges. Is that not the best part about cornbread anyway?!

 Instructions

-- Place cast iron skillet on a rack in the middle oven an oven, then preheat to 425F.Ā
+- Preheat the skillet.
+Place a cast iron skillet on the center rack of the oven, then preheat to 425°F (218°C) so the pan gets nice and hot.

-- In a large mixing bowl, whisk together 1 cup cornmeal, 1 cup flour, 2 Tbsp sugar, 1 ½ tsp baking powder, ½ tsp baking soda, and ½ tsp salt.
+- Mix the dry ingredients.
+In a large bowl, whisk together 1 cup cornmeal, 1 cup flour, 2 Tbsp sugar, 1½ tsp baking powder, ½ tsp baking soda, and ½ tsp salt.

-- In a separate bowl, whisk together 2 eggs, 1 cup buttermilk, 4 Tbsp melted butter and 2 Tbsp honey.
+- Mix the wet ingredients.
+In a separate bowl, whisk 2 eggs, 1 cup buttermilk, 4 Tbsp melted butter, and 2 Tbsp honey until smooth.

-- Make a well in the dry ingredients, then add wet ingredients, minced jalapeño, and 1 ½ cups cheddar, then mix to incorporate.
+- Combine.
+Make a well in the dry ingredients, then pour in the wet mixture.
+Add minced jalapeño and 1½ cups shredded cheddar.
+Stir just until combined—don’t overmix.

 Notes

-- To freeze: allow cornbread to cool completely, then wrap individual pieces in plastic wrap.
-Wrap each piece in aluminum foil, then place in a large freezer safe bag or container and seal well.
-Use withinĀ 3 months.
+- To freeze: Cool completely, then wrap individual slices tightly in plastic wrap and again in aluminum foil.
+Transfer to a freezer-safe bag or container and seal well.
+Freeze up to 3 months.

-- To reheat from freezer: either allow cornbread to defrost overnight in a refrigerator or place frozen slices on a baking sheet and heat in an oven preheated to 350F until warm throughout.
-Cornbread can also be reheated in a microwave.
+- To reheat: Thaw overnight in the refrigerator or place frozen slices on a baking sheet and warm in a 350°F (177°C) oven until heated through.
+You can also reheat gently in the microwave.

 The crispy edges are the best!
 And YES — I often make a beef chili recipe from Brown Eyed Baker (she’s a close friend) and it is the perfect combo.
 I am SO glad you enjoyed this, Chrissy! xo, Ari